bryanbraun/bryanbraun.github.io/_posts/2013-03-16-writer-customizing-default-front-page.md

 ---
-layout: post
 title: "Writer: Customizing the default front page"
 date: 2013-03-16 12:49:47
+related: [
+  "Writer: A Blogging Theme for Developers",
+  "Tips for Setting up Writer",
+  "Writer Block Regions",
+  "New in Writer 2.1",
+  "We're on Drupal 8!"
+]
 ---

 Tired of [Writer's](http://drupal.org/project/writer) default front page?
 Don't worry.
-With the <a href="http://drupal.org/project/views" target="_blank">views module</a>, you can make your blog feed look like whatever you want.
+With the <a href="http://drupal.org/project/views" >views module</a>, you can make your blog feed look like whatever you want.
 Here are a few alternatives:

 ## Standard style with teaser